PrefectHQ/prefect/docs/orchestration/execution/storage_options.md

                 "Dropbox-API-Arg": json.dumps(
                     {"path": "/Apps/prefect-test-app/dropbox-flow.flow"}
                 ),
+                "Authorization": "Bearer ${DBOX_OAUTH2_TOKEN}"
             },
         },
         get_flow_request_http_method="POST",
-        build_secret_config={
-            "Authorization": {"value": "DBOX_OAUTH2_TOKEN", "type": "environment"}
-        },
     )
 )

 flow.storage.build()
 ```

-The `build_secret_config` is used to resolve environment variables to fill in request headers with sensitive information.
+Template strings in `${}` are used to reference sensitive information.
+Given `${SOME_TOKEN}`, this storage object will first look in environment variable `SOME_TOKEN` and then fall back to [Prefect secrets](/core/concepts/secrets.html) `SOME_TOKEN`.
 Because this resolution is at runtime, this storage option never has your sensitive information stored in it and that sensitive information is never sent to Prefect Cloud.
-That config supports environment variables and [Prefect secrets](/core/concepts/secrets.html).

 ::: tip Sensible Defaults
 Flows registered with this storage option will automatically be labeled with `"webhook-flow-storage"`.
 Add that label to an agent to tell Prefect Cloud that that agent should run flows with `Webhook` storage.